-Instructor: Format: Prerequisite:
+Prerequisite:

-D. Glowacka Lecture/tutorial CTMP 2000.06 and CTMP 3000.06 or instructor's permission
+CTMP 2000.06 and CTMP 3000.06 or instructor's per-

 CTMP 4100.03 Moderns and Anti-Moderns: Modernity not fully present and tradition not really past make a contradiction of contemporary culture.
 In this class students explore the theoretical and practical challenges presented by such a contradictory state.
 Inspired by radically opposed interpretations of our condition, the class assumes that the modern preoccupation with the "future" and the traditional regard for the "past" are equally relevant to theorists of contemporary culture.
 Students are encouraged to read and write, question and debate, and ultimately to judge whether or how the modern experience of time and memory can be transformed to bring people to terms with their history.
-The readings-varied and diverse and richly cross-disciplinary-vary from year to year, but give students the opportunity to explore one or two authors in considerable depth.
+The readings-diverse and richly cross-disciplinary-vary from year to year, but give students the opportunity to explore one or two authors in considerable depth.